 8. Do the Paperwork

 While coming up with business names, picking items, and brainstorming marketing ideas for your new endeavor might be exciting, don’t forget about the details of beginning an eCommerce business.
 To make your firm official, you must first complete all of the necessary registrations, permits, and other documents.
+You could also take help from different registered agents like Northwest Registered Agent, ZenBusiness, Inc Authority, etc. for starting and maintaining your eCommerce business legally.

 9. Create a Logo